|

 If a student misses them by being tardy, absent, or otherwise, the

-opportunity is gone.
-Laboratory Grade Policy.
+THE FOLLOWING SECTION Laboratory Grade Policy.

 Laboratory Grades Matter!
 Regardless of the number of points a student